Applying for the Scholarship Program - Home

 Does an age limit apply for ITI Scholarship applicants?

 No, there is no age limit when it comes to applying for an ITI Scholarship.

 How can I apply for an ITI Scholarship?

-Please follow the link to the application portal (available from May 31, midnight CET until June 30, midnight CET), log in and fill in the required information.
+Please follow the link to the application portal (available here from May 31, midnight UTC until June 30, midnight UTC), log in and fill in the required information.
 ITI Members are requested to enter their login information (email address and password), while non-ITI Members must create a profile by entering their personal details as well as a valid email address and a password.
 The applicant’s email address and password are the login information, which must be used each time the applicant returns to the online application form.